 He had hardly uttered these words when the rest of the passengers surrounded us.
-They had now finished their breakfast and were returning to the bus.
-Apparently they had all been interested in 'the foreigner' but, at the same time, been too shy to take the initiative.
+They had finished their breakfast and were returning to the bus.
+Apparently they had all been interested in "the foreigner" but, at the same time, been too shy to take the initiative.

-While we were talking, a guy of 25 or so pushed his way to me and, in a very irritated manner, started to ask me why Sweden did not give visas to people in spite of the fact that all demands had been met.
-I had no idea what to answer, so he soon disappeared again.
+While we were talking, a young guy pushed his way towards me and, in an irritated manner, started to ask me why Sweden didn't give visas to people in spite of the fact that all demands had been met.
+I had no idea how to answer, so he soon disappeared again.

-"But why are you traveling in this way", asked Hassan curiously and scratched his unshaven chin.
+"But why are you travelling in this way," asked Hassan curiously scratching his unshaven chin.